Composer of the month: Francisco Tárrega

 We decided to give it a different twist by showing you a great performance of the tune by international violinist Ning Chen, as well as two string transcriptions: one for the violin and one for the viola.
 We also have a bonus piano part if you’re interested! (make sure Newzik is installed on your device).

 We hope you liked this Composer of the Month and that you will have a great time practicing these tunes!
 Don’t hesitate to tell us in the comments about your personal favorite pieces from Francisco Tárrega.
-See you in December for our next article in which we will cover the work and history of the great Hector Berlioz.
+See you next month for another episode of Composer of the Month!

 Disclaimer: all the scores provided in this article were found online and all listed as either Public Domain or Creative Commons and encouraged to be shared freely by their creators.
 If you want to learn more about the best online sources for legally getting sheet music, go ahead and read this article.
 Also, if despite our best effort to respect the will of the original creators, you are one of these creators and disagree with our use of your work, please contact us.